-- The most appropriate quantitative measures should be used when describing and comparing risks, e.g. the use of absolute risks and not just relative risks; when comparing risks, denominators should be the same in size.
-The use of other tools such as graphical presentation of the risk and/or the risk-benefit balance may also be considered. - Patients and healthcare professionals should, where possible, be consulted and messages pretested early in the preparation of safety communication, particularly on complex safety concerns. - Where relevant safety communication should be complemented at a later stage with follow-up communication e.g. on the resolution of a safety concern or updated recommendations. - The effectiveness of safety communication should be evaluated where appropriate and possible (see XV.B.7.). - Safety communications should comply with relevant requirements relating to individual data protection and confidentiality.
+161 162 • -Safety communication should deliver relevant, clear, accurate and consistent messages and reach the right audiences at the right time for them to take appropriate action.
+163 164 165 166 167 • Safety communication should be tailored to the appropriate audiences (e.g. patients and healthcare professionals) by using appropriate language and taking account of the different levels of knowledge and information needs whilst maintaining the accuracy and consistency of the information is a specific definition of the different levels information conveyed.
+168 169 170 • Information on risks should be presented in the context of the benefits of the medicine and include available and relevant information on the seriousness, severity, frequency, risk factors, time to onset, reversibility of potential adverse reactions and, if available, expected time to recovery.
+171 172 173 174 • Safety communication should address the uncertainties related to a safety concern.
+This is of particular relevance for newemerging information which is often communicated while competent authorities are conducting their evaluations; the usefulness of communication at this stage needs to be balanced against the potential for confusion if uncertainties are not properly represented.
+175 176 • Information on competing risks such as the risk of non-treatment should be included where appropriate.
+177 178 179 180 • The most appropriate quantitative measures should be used when describing and comparing risks, e.g. the use of absolute risks and not just relative risks; for risk comparisons when comparing risks, denominators should be the same in size.
+The use of other tools such as graphical presentation of the risk and/or the risk-benefit balance may also be used_considered.
+181 182 • Patients and healthcare professionals should, where possible, be consulted and messages pre- tested early in the preparation of safety communication, particularly on complex safety concerns.
+183 184 • Where relevant safety communication should be complemented at a later stage with follow-up communication e.g. on the resolution of a safety concern or updated recommendations.
+185 186 • The effectiveness of safety communication should be evaluated where appropriate and possible (see XV.B.7.).
+187 188 • Safety communications should comply with relevant requirements relating to individual data protection and confidentiality.
+189 XI /.B.3.
+Target audiences 190 191 192 ma e primary target audiences for safety communication issued by regulatorycompetent authorities and Irketing authorisation holders should be patients, carers and healthcare professionals who use (i.e. escribe, handle, dispense, administer or take) medicinal products.
+193 194 195 196 197 198 As primary target audiences, healthcare professionals play an essential role in ensuring that medicines are used as effectively and safely as possible .
+Effective safety communication enables them to take adequate actions to minimise risks and to give clear and useful information to their patients , which .
+This ultimately thereby -promotesing patient safety and confidence in the regulatory system.

-XV.B.3.
-Target audiences

-The primary target audiences for safety communication issued by competent authorities and marketing authorisation holders should be patients, carers and healthcare professionals who use (i.e. prescribe, handle, dispense, administer or take) medicinal products.

-As primary target audiences, healthcare professionals play an essential role in ensuring that medicines are used as effectively and safely as possible.
-Effective safety communication enables them to take adequate actions to minimise risks and to give clear and useful information to their patients.
-This ultimately promotes patient safety and confidence in the regulatory system.
 Both healthcare professionals in clinical practice and those involved in clinical trials should be provided with appropriate information on any safety concern at the same time.

-Patient, consumer and healthcare professional organisations can play a role as multipliers as they can disseminate important safety information to target audiences.
+199 Pat tient, consumer and healthcare professional organisations can play a role as multipliers as they can

+200 disseminate important safety information to target audiences.

 The media is also a target audience for safety communication.
 The capacity of the media to reach out to patients, healthcare professionals and the general public is a critical element for amplifying new and important information on medicines.
-The way safety information is communicated through the media will influence the public perception and it is therefore important that the media receives safety information directly from the competent authorities in addition to the information they receive from other sources.
+The way safety information is communicated through the media will influence the public perception and it is therefore important that the media receives safety information directly from the competent authorities in addition to the information they receive from other sources, such as from the marketing authorisation holders.